Sampul-CodeMine/alx-pre_course/shell_navigation/README.md

 ## Requirements

 - All tasks must be done inside the sandbox `Ubuntu 20.04`
-- Your sandbox must be available at the end of this project - the Checker will access to it at midnight for running the correction!
+- Your sandbox **must be available at the end of this project** - the Checker will access to it at midnight for running the correction!
+- It’s recommended to start the project on a fresh new Sandbox

 ### Quiz questions